Common Issues & Problems

 A. Heavy trigger pull or no trigger movement in Super Safe mode

-B. “Light primer strikes” ,”dead trigger over live round”, ”trigger -hammer didn’t reset after it fired”
+B. “Light primer strikes” /”dead trigger over live round”/”trigger didn’t reset after it fired”

-These are all typical indications of bolt bounce, the bolt group recoils slightly when it closes and doesn’t lock the bolt into the barrel extension on the first try.
-Similar to slamming a door that bounces open instead of latching and staying closed.
+These are all typical indications of bolt bounce; the bolt group recoils slightly when it closes and doesn’t lock the bolt into the barrel extension on the first try.
+Like slamming a door that bounces open instead of latching and staying closed.

 The solution for most end users is to increase the buffer weight to an H3 or an A2 rifle buffer (both are approx. 5.3oz).